tristan-schwoerer/recipe_extractor/README.md

 # Recipe Extractor

-A Home Assistant custom integration that extracts structured recipe data (ingredients with quantities and units) from recipe websites using AI-powered extraction via Google's LangExtract library.
+A Home Assistant custom integration that extracts structured recipe data (ingredients with quantities and units) from recipe websites.
+It first attempts to parse [schema.org/Recipe](https://schema.org/Recipe) JSON-LD structured data, and falls back to AI-powered extraction via Google's LangExtract library when structured data is not available (which is unfortunately quite often the case).

 ### Requirements